What is Abstract Expressionism? Part II

 The answer to “What is Abstract Expressionism?” continued…

-Rather than asserting a cohesive style, the loose cadre of artists that comprised Abstract Expressionism all aimed to use abstraction for personal expression, viewing their works as direct manifestations of their psyches and windows into universal truths.
+Rather than asserting a cohesive style, the loose cadre of Abstract Expressionist artists all aimed to use abstraction for personal expression, viewing their works as direct manifestations of their psyches and windows into universal truths.
 This ilk resulted in such varied works as Mark Rothko’s hazy color blocks and Willem de Kooning’s gestural figures, which fall into the two main veins of Abstract Expressionism: Color Field painting and Action painting, respectively.

 Coined by critic Harold Rosenberg upon seeing Pollock’s horizontally-created drip paintings, Action Painting refers to the artist’s direct, nearly symbiotic relationship with the canvas.
 In this process, according to Rosenberg, the canvas became “an arena in which to act—rather than [a] space to reproduce, re-design, analyze, or “express” an object . . .
 What was to go on the canvas was not a picture but an event.”
 As an event, the final work marked a moment in time and evidence of the artist’s physical touch, rather than a calculated, contained representational image.